alexklibisz/futil/README.md

 ## Purpose

-Scala's built-in [Futures](https://docs.scala-lang.org/overviews/core/futures.html) are a good abstraction for concurrent and asynchronous programming, but they have some quirks.[^1]
+Scala's built-in [Futures](https://docs.scala-lang.org/overviews/core/futures.html) are a pretty good abstraction for concurrent and asynchronous programming, but they have some quirks (e.g., lack of referential transparency).

-Effect systems and IO Monads like those provided by cats-effect, ZIO, monix, akka, etc. add many useful features for concurrent and asynchronous programming, but they can be difficult to introduce in an established codebase.
+Effect systems and IO Monads like those provided by cats-effect, ZIO, monix, akka, etc. have many useful features for concurrent and asynchronous programming, but they can be difficult to introduce in an established codebase.

-This library aims to add some mileage to Scala's Futures without introducing a totally new effect system.
+This library aims to add some mileage to Scala's Futures without introducing a full effect system.

 ## API